-Camden (NSW, postcodes —) has unique LGA-wide factors that impact your air conditioning quote.
+Camden (NSW, postcodes —) has LGA-wide factors that materially affect pricing.

 In high-density estates across Gledswood Hills, Gregory Hills, and Oran Park, narrow side-passages often measure less than 1.5m.
 Installers must ensure outdoor units meet the 450mm boundary setback and strict noise-attenuation levels to avoid Camden Council compliance orders or neighbor disputes.